prd-khoa-luu/arizona-stay/README.md

 ### Restaurants
 * Pitch
   * Location: [6350 E Thomas Rd, Scottsdale, AZ 85251, United States](https://goo.gl/maps/AwqDNMGFrp3HNVPx9)
-  * Menu: chicken wings (sweet & spicy rosemary, smoked peach BBQ), burgers, sanwiches, pizzas (pepperoni, Thai pie)
+  * Menu: chicken wings (sweet & spicy rosemary, smoked peach BBQ), burgers, sandwiches, pizzas (pepperoni, Thai pie)
   * Price: $
   * Reviews
     * Do NOT order the Buffalo Wings (or do it and be prepared to experience the ultimate sourness of a dish)